ipuhakka/BetAI/Documentation/Diary.md

  **15.10.2018**: Double values with '.' decimal point given as program argument caused a crash.
  Fixed this with using InvariantCulture in converting double values.
 Created tests and runs OK.

+Program argument values should be checked that they match boundaries before starting.

+NaN-bug found: If PlayLimit is 0 and bet is played, Bet.PlayBet()-will return NaN.
+To fix this, Node's minimum value for PlayLimit should be upped to 0.01.
+Tests created,everything OK.